samm00/jsalt/README.md

 Pitch reconstruction starts off with an audio file.

-This audio file is then fed into a pre-trained model (ie. HuBERT, Mockingjay, etc).
+This audio file is then fed into a pre-trained model (in this case HuBERT).
 The hiddens states (the model's internal representation of the audio) are then extracted from the ouptput.
 In this project, this was done using the [S3PRL toolkit](https://github.com/s3prl/s3prl).

 Separately, a pitch tracking algorithm (in this case, [pYAAPT](http://bjbschmitt.github.io/AMFM_decompy/pYAAPT.html), others like kaldi can work as well) is used to create "ground truth" pitch information for the audio file (since FLEURS is not labeled for pitch).